KazApps/fastshogi/README.md

   To use this feature, simply run the following command:
   `./fastshogi --compliance ENGINE_PATH [ENGINE_ARGS]`
-- **Extended PGN Data**: You can now track nodes, seldepth, nps (nodes per second), hashfull, tbhits, and time left in the PGN output.
+- **Extended PGN Data**: You can now track nodes, seldepth, nps (nodes per second), hashfull, and time left in the PGN output.
 Refer to the `-pgnout` option for detailed information.
 - **Quick Match Option**: We've introduced a `-quick` option for running quick matches between two engines with a specified book.
 Specify